Voice of the Customer - Gain Valuable Insights From Customer Feedback

 Why Is Customer Experience Management (CEM) So Important?

-Besides getting clients to promote your business to others like we’ve just mentioned, improved CEM will also increase your customer retention levels.
+Besides getting clients to promote your business to others, as we’ve mentioned, improved CEM will also increase customer retention levels.

 Don’t forget – CEM is quite crucial when it comes to this.
-In fact, according to a Walker study, customer experience will overtake price and product as the main brand differentiator by 2020, meaning consumers will pay more attention to how their interaction with your brand goes than what services/products and pricing you offer.
+In fact, as predicted by a Walker study, customer experience overtook price and product as the main brand differentiator, meaning consumers pay more attention to how their interaction with your brand goes than what services/products and pricing you offer.

 Besides that, great customer experience can also benefit your brand financially: